-Our specialism and experience in the marine engineering sector complements our specialism and experience in the general construction, engineering and energy sectors.
+Experience in the marine engineering sector complements members’ specialism and experience in the general construction, engineering and energy sectors.
 Members of Atkin Chambers have acted in some of the largest shipbuilding disputes in the world – most famously acting in the ‘Solitaire’ bulk carrier conversion dispute in Sembawang Corporation v Pacific Ocean Shipbuilding EWHC 2743 (Comm).

-Members’ experience is illustrated by the wide range of vessels in respect of which we have been instructed, including, for example:
+Members’ experience is illustrated by the wide range of vessels in respect of which they have been instructed, including, for example:

 - deep water pipe-laying vessels;